The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 Upgrading from version 2.0.x to 2.1.3

-To install KUMA version 2.1.3 over version 2.0.x, complete the preliminary steps and then update.
+To install KUMA version 2.1.3 over version 2.0.x, complete the preliminary steps and then perform the upgrade.

 Preliminary steps